About Me

 The heart of the matter of worship is that it's a matter of the heart; it reflects the condition of your heart and the extent of its surrender and offering to God, not how much of the Spirit you have, but how much of you the Spirit has.
 When someone says that he didn't get much out of worship, it only reveals his ignorance of its purpose--to glorify, extol, and lift up the Lord--that your motives are wrong and your worship for the wrong reason.
 The reason we worship is that we are designed for it and it is only natural--we are called homo divinus, or homo religiosus, meaning we are fulfilled and meant for worship as religious beings--much more, we will worship someone or something, if not God for we are hard-wired for it; however, God is the only one worthy of our worship.
 "Worthy are you ... to receive glory..."
 (Rev. 4:11, ESV).
 That’s because worship is from the contraction worth-ship.

-Worship is about having an encounter with the God who is there; in fact, Christianity is not about believing in God, but the God who is in there.
+Worship is about having an encounter with the God who is there; in fact, Christianity is not about believing in God, but the God who is there.
 Francis Schaeffer says, "He is there, and He is not silent."
-Indeed, God melts us, molds, fills us and then uses us in worship as we recharge our spiritual batteries and get our checkup in the corporate worship experience of the local body of believers that we congregate and assemble with regularly.
+Indeed, God melts us, molds fills us, and then uses us in worship as we recharge our spiritual batteries and get our checkup in the corporate worship experience of the local body of believers that we congregate and assemble with regularly.
 There is no one-size-fits-all for worship and that's probably why there are so many worship experiences; some are demonstrative, some stoical, but God sees the heart, while man looks on the outward appearance (cf. 1 Sam.
 16:7; 1 Chron.
 28:9) or “Your name is on their lips, but you are far from their hearts,” (cf. Jer.
 12:2, NLT).
 Posture and gestures can be important, but mere lip service is vain and fruitless.
 We don't want to be like Israel: "...
 'Is the LORD among us or not?'"
 (Ex.
 17:7, ESV).

 Worship is what church is all about, even in our giving we are doing it.
-And going to church should not be considered something on our to-do list or something we do perfunctorily, but something we gladly and willing do; you could say we "get to" worship God, not that we have to.
+Going to church should not be considered something on our to-do list or something we do perfunctorily, but something we gladly and willing do; you could say we "get to" worship God, not that we have to.
 Some say that they can worship God in the cornfield, so why attend church?
-Worship is more than music (Jubal invented in in Gen. 4), and some think they only go to church to hear a sermon, but we must realize that there is a purpose for each part of the service in our worship experience.
+Worship is more than music (Jubal invented in Gen. 4), and some think they only go to church to hear a sermon, but we must realize that there is a purpose for each part of the service in our worship experience.
 They haven't discovered the power of corporate worship and that whenever two or three are gathered together in His name, Jesus promises to be present.
 Hebrews 10:25 exhorts us not to forsake the assembling together of ourselves--this is a command--God gives no advice, suggestions, or hints except in 1 Cor.
 14:26 describing the gathering of believers.

 Worship is important to us because we learn to connect with God and it changes us, not God--God invites us to join Him in His joy and gladness (cf. Neh.
 8:10).
-The call to worship is to focus on who God is and what He has done as we thank Him for His actions, and praise Him for His being.
+The call to worship is to focus on who God is and what He has done as we thank Him for His actions and praise Him for His being.
 We have the right attitude when we are in awe and humble ourselves before Him in Spirit and in truth.
 Remember, worship is about God, it's not about you!
-We learn to seek the presence of the Lord and His face and to be used by God in our surrender to bring Him joy, focusing on His presence on face.
+We learn to seek the presence of the Lord and His face and to be used by God in our surrender to bring Him joy, focusing on His presence and face.

 We need to be reminded of the Spirit on a regular basis to keep in touch and not lose track of our fellowship--it's easy to drift off and backslide without regular fellowship and corporate worship--none of us is a rock or an island that needs nobody else--we all need each other for expression and mutual ministry Remember, worship is active and not passive, not something we listen to, but take part in and put all that we are able into it.
 Some have a form of godliness in so-called will worship, but deny the power thereof (cf. 2 Tim.
 3:5).

-Church, then is not a place for the goody-goodies to gather or those who think that it's a crutch for weak people or losers--indeed, no perfect people need apply, as God calls not the righteous, but sinners to repentance and church should be viewed as a hospital for sinners, not a hotel for saints.
+Church, then is not a place for the goody-goodies to gather or those who think that it's a crutch for weak people or losers--indeed, no perfect people need to apply, as God calls not the righteous, but sinners to repentance, and church should be viewed as a hospital for sinners, not a hotel for saints.
 They say that it's filled with hypocrites too, but we should tell them to join in because they'd feel right at home!
-We don't abandon church or Christ as believers, but we can drift away slowly and should know the warning signs, like our worship becoming routine and perfunctory and hypocritical.
+We don't abandon church or Christ as believers, but we can drift away slowly and should know the warning signs like our worship becoming routine, perfunctory, and hypocritical.
 The church is our lifeblood and the means of our renewal because the body needs each member and we are all in it together to glorify God and fulfill the Great Commission.
 The church is not meant to be a comfortable place for sinners to feel at home, but where the gospel is preached and people are enjoined to come to a decision, and making no decision is making a "No!" decision.

 We must realize that "God inhabits the praises of His people" (cf. Psalm 22:3) and that we enter His gates with thanksgiving, His courts with joy (cf. Psalm 100:3) and that we should bless Him with all that is within us--all our being (cf. Psalm 103:1)--and be ourselves, not hypocritical.
 God thrives on worship and "The Lord takes pleasure in His people" (cf. Psalm 149:4a, CEV).
 We must worship God "in Spirit and in truth" (cf. John 4:24).
 The essence of worship is bringing joy and pleasure to God, and whenever we feel this joy in the Spirit, no matter what our endeavor--even working--it is worship and brings glory to God. "...
 [W]hatever you do, do to the glory of God" (1 Cor.
 10:31, ESV).
 When God smiles on you, or you feel His pleasure, you're worshiping.